FrancescoGanis/francescoganis.github.io/DrumsProjects.md

 <h2>Who is involved?</h2>
 <p>This project was a "mini-project" as part of my Master's degree in Sound and Music Computing, specifically for the course "Music Perception and Cognition", supervised by <a href="https://vbn.aau.dk/en/persons/sof">Associate Prof. Sofia Dahl</a>.</p>

+<h2>What have I learned?</h2>
+<p>I gained insights into music perception, the impact of micro-timing on rhythm, data analysis techniques, audio editing, and conducting user testing to evaluate subjective experiences.</p>

 <h2>Can I see more?</h2>
 <p>The project was published at the RITMO Rhythm Production and Perception Workshop 2021, and the poster can be found <a href="https://vbn.aau.dk/ws/portalfiles/portal/468862621/Ganis_Beat_Precision_Danceability_RPPW21.pdf">here</a>.</p>